feagi/feagi/feagi/bdu/cortical_area.md

 - memory neuron initial lifespan
 - memory neuron lifespan growth rate (int32)
 - memory neuron longterm conversion threshold
+- **load shedding (__shed)**: If set to true, this cortical area will be skipped (its FCL content dropped) during simulation bursts when the system is unable to maintain the desired burst frequency.
+Default is false.
+This property allows selective load reduction under high computational stress.

 # Cortical Area Implementation